fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

         nuget spec Miscellaneous

-2. Fill in the mandatory fields, *AssemblyDescription* and *AssemblyCompany*, in the project's AssemblyInfo.cs file.
+2. Fill in the usually missing mandatory fields, *AssemblyDescription* and *AssemblyCompany*, in the project's AssemblyInfo.cs file.

 3. Update assembly version.